-Our goal is to leverage our platform to develop a new class of targeted therapies that bring therapeutic benefit to multiple cancer indications, initially focusing on the field of ocular oncology.
-Our next area of focus, bladder cancer, is one of the most expensive cancers to treat on a per patient basis, and global market for bladder cancer is expected to reach \$4.0 billion by 2028 across the United States, EU5, and Japan.
-To date, we have produced a VDC, AU-011, which we are advancing in multiple indications, as shown in the pipeline below.
+Our goal is to leverage our platform to develop a new class of targeted therapies that bring therapeutic benefit to multiple cancer indications, initially focusing on the field of ocular oncology, a field representing a potential \$1.5 billion market opportunity.
+Our next area of focus, bladder cancer, is one of the most expensive cancers to treat on a per patient basis, and the global market for bladder cancer is expected to reach \$4.0 billion by 2028 across the United States, EU5 and Japan.
+To date, we have produced a VDC, AU-011, that we are advancing in multiple indications, as shown in the pipeline below.

-Program Preclinical Phase 1 Phase 2 Pivotal Upcoming Milestones Primary Choroidal Melanoma (Phth/2 Intravitreel and Ph2 Suprachoroidal) YE 2021 - Initial Phase 2a safety data 2022 - Phase 2a safety and efficacy data H 2022 - Initiate Phase 2b (pivotal trial) Ocular Oncology Choroidal Metastasis (Breast, lung and other cancer metastasis in the eye) • 2H 2022 - IND Other Cancers of the Ocular Surface (e.g., SCC, Melanoma) Other Solid Non-Muscle Invasive Bladder Cancer 2H 2022 - Initiate Phase 1a trial 2023 - Phase 1a data Tumors Other HSPG-Expressing Tumors (e.g., Cutaneous Melenoma, HNSCC)
+Program Preclinical Phase 1 Phase 2 Pivotal Upcoming Milestones Ocular Oncology Primary Choroidal Melanoma (Ph1b/2 Intravitreal and Ph2 Suprachoroidal) 2022 - Phase 2a safety and efficacy data 2H 2022 - Initiate Phase 2b (pivotal trial) Choroidal Metastasis (Breast, lung and other cancer metastasis in the eye) • 2H 2022 - IND Other Cancers of the Ocular Surface (e.g., SCC, Melanoma) Other Solid Tumors Non-Muscle Invasive Bladder Cancer • 2H 2022 - Initiate Phase 1 trial • 2023 - Phase 1a data Other HSPG-Expressing Tumors (e.g., Cutaneous Melanoma, HNSCC)